akkarachaiwangcharoensap/simple-blog-template/README.md

 # simple-blog-template
-A simple blog template created with
+A simple blog template created from a design.

 The demonstration can be viewed on Youtube
 [Aki Wiki | Simple Blog Template](https://www.youtube.com/watch?v=X5bksL5SSXo)